louvrmat000/Portfolio/Personal project portfolio.md

 Impact: I want this to inspire people to plant and repect trees, no one wants to die from suffocation.

+### Criterion C: Creating the solution ###

+changes:

+- I switched it from life to only animal species on land due to intervening factors like photosynthetic plant, tiny bugs and sea animals

+follow the plan to make the solution:

+- I am steadily working towords my goal by working a little bit by a little bit

+Demonstrating technical skills:

+- I have perseverance because I did want to give up multiple times

+- I have reasearching skill because this information isn't easy to find

+- I can build a potfolio from nothing on a website.

+Construct a logical plan:

+- work with big animal population, work my way down so I don't spend more time than needed on something with a population 1,000,000 while I haven't done humans.

+- get as close to the result as possible and make my personal project poster board.

+### Criterion D: Evaluating ###

+Impact of the solution:

+- Raise awarness to potential lack of trees

+How could it be improved:

+- adding other photosynthetic plants

+- adding more species

+Success of the solution:

+- It might get people to care about and plant trees

+Design, Testing, Methods Development, Planning:

+- I designed this website

+- I tested multiple sources and found the best

+- My methods could be improved however with my reasources I think this is the best.

+- I planned to do the biggest animals first then work my way down

 ## Trees, Oxygen, and animals ##

 ### Entry 3, October 25, 2018 ###